Dr. Chaiyasate

 Dr. Chaiyasate is a member of several prestigious medical societies including The American Society of Plastic Surgery, The American Society of Reconstructive Microsurgery, The American Society of Maxillofacial Surgeons, The American College of Surgeon, and The American Cleft Palate-Craniofacial Association.

-He is holding a position as Assistant Professor of Plastic Surgery at Oakland University William Beaumont School of Medicine, a director of Reconstructive Microsurgery and a co-director of Ian Jackson Craniofacial & Cleft Palate Clinic.
+He is holding a position a Professor of Plastic Surgery at Oakland University William Beaumont School of Medicine, a director of Reconstructive Microsurgery and a director of Ian Jackson Craniofacial & Cleft Palate Clinic.

 ABMS maintenance of certification 1